uabrc/uabrc.github.io/docs/data_management/index.md

 ### How Do I Request Individual Cheaha (`GPFS`) Storage?

-An individual Cheaha (`GPFS`) Storage? that is created automatically as part of the Cheaha account creation.
+An individual Cheaha (`GPFS`) storage is automatically created as part of the Cheaha account setup.
 No separate request is required.

 ### How Do I Request Individual Long-Term Storage?